felipe0703/INFO175-TheRealVerde/data/Especificacion.md

 group by topicname,applabel
 order by topicname,applabel ;

-// Consulta entrega intentos_correctos_corregidos en los topicos de las actividades "Quizpet" y "Parsons"
+// Consulta entrega intentos_correctos en los topicos de las actividades "Quizpet" y "Parsons"

-select  count(result) as intentos_correctos_corregidos, applabel,topicname
+select  count(result) as intentos_correctos, applabel,topicname
 from activity_traces at
 where (at.appid>0 and at.result=1 )
 group by topicname,applabel